Skip to main content

 Uninterrupted chest compressions

 During CPR, chest compressions are interrupted in favor of manual ventilation.
-This leads to a drop in cardiac blood flow and has a potentially negative impact on the efficacy of resuscitation – a drawback which could affect your patients’ survival!
-This is why the ILCOR guidelines recommend performing uninterrupted chest compressions on patients as quickly as possible.
+This leads to a drop in cardiac blood flow and has a potentially negative impact on the efficacy of resuscitation.
+This is why the ILCOR guidelines recommend performing uninterrupted chest compressions as quickly as possible.

 Once the airway has been secured, CCSV provides a remedy for this.
 MEDUMAT Standard² detects every chest compression automatically.
 If ventilation during CPR is performed in CCSV mode, the device triggers a mechanical breath to synchronize with every chest compression.
 Users can perform chest compressions without interruption.
 A frequency tachometer helps users maintain the optimum compression frequency.